What is Code Churn?

 High rates of churn in particular code hotspots can likely be an instance where an engineer, for a prolonged period of time, remains unwaveringly focused on a particular region of the codebase, making just little tweaks here and there.
 This could be an early sign of a burnout.
 Data-driven planning provides managers the opportunity to assign a new set of tasks or projects to such engineers which would help them navigate to new areas of the codebase.

-Training
+2. Training

-Leaders should ensure that their developers receive the right training and learning so that they have the right skillset to create the features that the application requires.
+Leaders should ensure that their developers receive the right training and learning so that they have the right skill set to create the features that the application requires.
 A widely used and successful training method pairs programming sessions with senior engineers who naturally tend to help others.
 Such pair-learning exercises also help in boosting the morale and effectiveness of the team.

-Clear Requirements
+3. Clear Requirements

 If the specs are poorly defined or inadequate, the developer is forced to work with hazy requirements, forcing them to rely on their best reasonable guess to decode and fill in any gaps.
 To avoid this, managers have to ensure that their developers get the most up-to-date requirements so that they can create appropriate solutions and avoid rework.

 Developers should create a mockup of the development flow with the output and get affirmation of the same from the client.
-This can ensure everyone is on the same page about the deliverable and the deadlines, thus eliminating code churn rates due to external factors.
+This can ensure everyone is on the same page about the deliverables and the deadlines, thus eliminating code churn rates due to external factors.
 Having a plan that depicts the goal, deliverables and deadlines can loosen the noose of higher code churn rates.

 Cracking the Churn Code

-By reading the blog now we know that code churn and code churn rate are crucial metrics to boost developers productivity that provide insights into the stability and maintainability of software development projects.
+By reading the blog now we know that code churn and code churn rate are crucial metrics to boost developers' productivity that provide insights into the stability and maintainability of software development projects.
 Identify areas of high activity and potential problem areas that require attention.
 High churn rates may indicate excessive rework, complexity, or inefficiencies in the development process, whereas low churn rates could suggest stagnation or lack of progress.

 One of the primary reasons engineering teams have not been able to leverage essential code churn metrics is that measuring code churn has been complex and expensive.